 Noting that the Ministry was proud to recognize the website for its role in the dissemination of information related to the petroleum industry, Alert posited, “OilNOW has become the go-to site for news in the oil industry.
 The electronic news site reports not only on Guyana’s own oil industry but on happenings on the global oil market.”

-OilNOW—Guyana’s first online-based Oil and Gas Information and Resource Network—has been in existence for the past two years and was founded by Christopher Chapwanya and Michael Leonard.
+OilNOW—Guyana’s first online-based Oil and Gas Information and Resource Network—has been in existence for the past two years.
 The online information outlet publishes reviews from industry analysts, updates from companies operating in the industry as well as state agencies and has also been collaborating with stakeholders in Guyana to host discussions and public forums.

 Most recently, OilNOW and the Georgetown Chamber of Commerce and Industry (GCCI) partnered to stage an open forum on the recently released third draft of the proposed Local Content Policy.
 A similar event was held last year where officials from Norway-based Rystad Energy were the resource speakers.